cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

   either of the terms in their metadata.

-Since CDAP also annotates *system* metadata to entities by default as mentioned at :ref:`System Metadata <metadata-lineage-system-metadata>`, the following *special* search queries are also supported:
+Since CDAP also annotates *system* metadata to entities by default as mentioned at :ref:`System Metadata <metadata-system-metadata>`, the following *special* search queries are also supported:

 - artifacts or applications containing a specific plugin: ``plugin:<plugin-name>``